Overnight Orientation Trip

 Opportunities for leadership positions abound in ninth grade.
 We’ve got a toolbox for you to use if you’re looking for a challenge outside the classroom.

 Ninth graders have their own version of a life and leadership curriculum that focuses on first-year success.
 Curiosity, Organization, Reflection, and Empathy are the guiding principles, which students are introduced to.

 Orientation is just the beginning.
 Ninth graders also host a day-student-sleepover in the dorm, compete in an advisory dodge ball game, go head-to-head during trivia night, and have a T-shirt design contest social.

 Matt Sawyer and Allison Marsland

 Matt Sawyer and Allison Marsland co-coordinate the Ninth Grade Program.
 These longtime dormitory heads know what it takes to make students feel at home.
 A dorm parent since 1994, Matt lives in our brand-new freshman boys’ residence with his family.
 On any given evening, you’ll find him giving extra help, playing pool, and arguing with students about why Boston is the best sports city in America.
-Allison Marsland, dorm parent since 1992, lives in 194 Main Street Dormitory with her family and two lovable golden retrievers, Betty and Pepper.
+Allison Marsland, dorm parent since 1992, lives in Wold House with her family and two lovable golden retrievers, Betty and Pepper.
 Her favorite activities: encouraging a spontaneous dance party, baking massive amounts of cupcakes for a dorm birthday, and putting together the ingredients for a mug night.